It was ten years ago today that Windypundit was born.

 This will be one of my longest posts and certainly the most self-indulgent.
 Which if you’re familiar with my work, is saying a lot.
 If you get bored, you can skip to the end, which has some music.

-When I started Windypundit in July of 2002, one of my first decisions was whether to write in my own name.
+When I started Windypundit in July of 2002, one of my first decisions was whether to write anonymously.
 There didn’t seem to be a need: I wasn’t planning to write about my work, and I didn’t think anyone I worked for would really care about my political opinions.
 And if it turned out some potential client or future employer did care…well, I’d be better off not working for anyone that uptight.

 On the other hand, I wasn’t really “out” with all my friends and colleagues about my libertarian(ish) politics.
 It seems silly now, but back then I wasn’t sure if I really wanted everyone I knew to learn that I was in favor crazy ideas like free markets in human organs or legalizing street drugs.
 Maybe a little anonymity would do me good.